asmagen/hierarchicalSingleCell/README.md

-# Discovery of cell subpopulations using sigle cell sequencing data and ReSET
+# Discovery of cell subpopulations using single cell sequencing data and ReSET

 # What is ReSET (Robust Subpopulation dEcision Trees)?